amooma/rails-4.2-book/chapter04-activerecord.md

 has\_many – 1:n Association
 ---------------------------

-ActiveRecord
-relations
-has\_many()
-ActiveRecord
-relations
-belongs\_to()
-ActiveRecord
-associations
-ActiveRecord, relations
-In order to explain has\_many, let's create a bookshelf application.
+In order to explain `has_many`, let's create a bookshelf application.
 In this database, there is a model with books and a model with authors.
 As a book can have multiple authors, we need a 1:n association (*one-to-many association*) to represent it.